jaunty-jaswal/jaunty-jaswal/README.md

 Hi, I’m Shantanu aka Jaunty <hr>
-I like Ai and machine learning alongwith some python, cpp and c If u are interested in fun and useless projects,, Feel free to join me in..XD
+I like Ai and machine learning alongwith some python, cpp and c <hr>
+If u are interested in fun and useless projects,, Feel free to join me in..XD
 <!---
 jaunty-jaswal/jaunty-jaswal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.